bayne/TrafficSignClassifier/writeup.md

 ![output_8_1](https://cloud.githubusercontent.com/assets/712014/24229748/64400c92-0f38-11e7-822c-f529fbcf4b44.png)

-> Blue: Train
+- Blue: Train
-> Orange: Validation
+- Orange: Validation
-> Green: Test
+- Green: Test
->
-> Y-Axis: Number of samples
+- Y-Axis: Number of samples
-> X-Axis: Identifier/Index for the type of sign
+- X-Axis: Identifier/Index for the type of sign

 ## The Classifier

 The goal of the classifier is to take images of traffic signs that it has never seen before and be able to accurately classify them.
-This was accomplished using machine learning by applying a large training data set to a constitutional neural network.
+This was accomplished using machine learning by applying a large training data set to a convolutional neural network.

 ### Preprocessing